 So, you’ve started a small business, and you want to incorporate for business or legal reasons.
 Before you do, you should know about a business structure that can actually give you significant benefits: S corporations.

-What if I told you that you can avoid the double taxation that is usually associated with incorporating your business?
-As a business owner, you could save enough on self-employment taxes to offset the additional costs associated with incorporating and have some money left over to invest in other parts of your business.
-By making a timely S corporation election with the IRS, more money goes back to you and your small business!
+By incorporating as an S corporation (or S corp), you can avoid the double taxation that's usually associated with incorporating your business.
+Plus, you could save enough on self-employment taxes to make up for the additional costs associated with incorporating and have some money left over to invest in other parts of your business.

 Qualifying to become an S Corporation

 Only certain entities can elect to become an S corporation, and they must maintain that status throughout the entire tax year to qualify for tax benefits.
 Here's what you need to qualify as an S corp:

 - The business entity must be either a U.S. formed LLC or regular C corporation

 - Must only have one class of stock

 - All shareholders must be U.S. resident individuals

 - U.S. citizens or legal residents of the U.S.